INESCTEC/predico-collabforecast/documentation/docs/listing_challenges.md

 !!! info "Prerequisites"
     - **Access Token**: Ensure you have a valid access token.
 Refer to the [Authentication](authentication.md) section if needed.
     - **Open Market Session ID**: You should have the ID of the open market session you're interested in.
-See [Listing Open Market Sessions](listing_open_market_sessions.md) to retrieve it.
+See [Listing Open Sessions](listing_open_sessions.md) to retrieve it.

 ## Retrieving Challenges for an Open Market Session